Checkmarx/JS-SCP/src/output-encoding/nosql-injection.md

 This misconception stems from the lack of support for traditional SQL syntax.

-__Remeber__: NoSQL databases are also susceptible to injection attacks.
+__Remember__: NoSQL databases are also susceptible to injection attacks.

 Another important aspect to keep in mind is that since there is no common language between NoSQL databases, the injection code presented here is database